Geographic Information Systems (Modules 12, 16)

 3:30pm - 5:00pm – GIS Data Sources, Spatial Data Repositories, and Data Integration

 This session will review the types and sources of secondary data that are available for GIS users working in both data rich and data poor settings, the ethics of using mapping in research, and how metadata is used to communicate information about secondary sources of spatial data.
 Participants will learn how to locate, assess, and download spatial data from web-based repositories and integrate the data into GIS.
+The difference between vector data (points, lines, and polygons) and raster (grid-based orthoimagery) data will be demonstrated.

 Required readings: